Max-Die/Simulator/README.txt

 The logic of the program is simple.
 Because of this the program can be modified easily, especially the draw_fig.py file which is responsible for colouring.
 To change the shapes of the figures take a look at the ellipse.py file so you understand the logic.

+You can run the simulator by running "python3 simulator.py" in the command lind